-The main body of this document sets out Environmental Health's the Health, Housing and Regeneration department's policy on these issues.
+The main body of this document sets out the Health, Housing and Regeneration department's policy on these issues.
 The appendices are designed to provide reference material that can provide additionality to the policy.

 2. Aim of the Policy

 The aims of the policy are to:-